 I’m often asked what it takes to become a computer programmer.

-I’m also often asked questions about computers in general – everything from broken hardware to lost passwords.
+My business is to answer questions about computers in general — everything from broken hardware to lost passwords.

-I’ll give you one hint: today’s topic is off-topic, since it actually has nothing to do with computers or technology.
+I’ll give you one hint: today’s topic is off-topic, since it has nothing to do with computers or technology.

 And yet, it kinda has everything to do with it.